waterDoggoMp4/CS-321_Team_4/README.txt

-- this a README so that i could have a file in the git repo
+- This is just a readme so i do have to see all the repo options
-- so this holds no real significance.
+- we can turn this into whatever but there is a disscusion thing for a repo and the discord too